dongqi-DQ/GEO4PALM/README.md

 #### To visualise with an existing namelist
 The PALM domain utility also allows users to visualise domains on satellilte imagery with an existing namelist.
 a.
+Enter the map projection of PALM in `local projection (epsg)`.
 Copy and paste an existing GEO4PALM namelist into the GUI,for example:
 ```
 [domain]
 ndomain = 1,